GambuliGabrielle/gambuligabrielle.github.io/content/publications/_index.md

 ## Topic of interest

-I'm an applied economist specialized in spatial economics, with a focus on telework and transportation networks.
+🗺️ I'm an applied economist specialized in spatial economics, with a focus on telework and transportation networks.

-My work explores how technological and infrastructural changes reshape where people live, work, consume and collaborate.
+💡My work explores how technological and infrastructural changes reshape where people live, work, consume and collaborate.

-Enthusiastic about data, I work with high-resolution geographic and temporal datasets, including mobile phone activity, bank card transactions, and patent records.
+📊 Enthusiastic about data, I work with high-resolution geographic and temporal big data, including mobile phone activity, payment card transactions, and patent records.
 I also build original datasets on the evolution of intercity travel times, following high-speed railways and highways roll-out.